dudeperf3ct/dudeperf3ct.github.io/_posts/2019-12-29-Tabular-Solution.md

 | :----------------------------------------------------------: | :----------------------------------------------------------: | :----------------------------------------------------------: |
 | <img src='/images/tabular_files/dp_backup.png' width="100%"/> | <img src='/images/tabular_files/mc_backup.png' width="100%"/> | <img src='/images/tabular_files/td_backup.png' width="100%"/> |

-If we compare the backup diagrams of all 3 algorithms, we can easily spot the difference. <span color="orange">DP does a full-width shallow backup, MC does a sample deep backups and TD does a sample shallow backups.</span>
+If we compare the backup diagrams of all 3 algorithms, we can easily spot the difference. <span class="orange">DP does a full-width shallow backup, MC does a sample deep backups and TD does a sample shallow backups.</span>

 ### Story so far